matthieugomez/stata-pitfalls/README.md

 ### Sort

-Missing observations are sorted last in Stata.
+- Missing observations for numeric variables are sorted last in Stata.
 Therefore expressions such as
 ```
 by id (time): gen temp = time[_N]
 ```